Hypnotriod/midi-box-stm32/README.md

 #include "usbd_hid.h"  // replace this line
 #include "usbd_midi.h" // with this line
 ...
-/* USER CODE BEGIN EndPoint_Configuration_HID */ // You may replace HID with MIDI for more convenience, but code generator will not keep it on next code generate
+/* USER CODE BEGIN EndPoint_Configuration_HID */ // this section may be absent if your device has no PMA, so no action required
 HAL_PCDEx_PMAConfig((PCD_HandleTypeDef*)pdev->pData , 0x01 , PCD_SNG_BUF, 0xC0); // add this line
 HAL_PCDEx_PMAConfig((PCD_HandleTypeDef*)pdev->pData , 0x81 , PCD_SNG_BUF, 0x100); // leave this line as is
 /* USER CODE END EndPoint_Configuration_HID */